Ashuxd-X/0G-Faucet/README.md

 - Rate limiting protection
 - IP geolocation tracking

+## 📞 Support

+For support, join our Telegram channel: [Looters Era](https://telegram.dog/lootersera_th)

+## ⚠️ Disclaimer

+> **Educational Purpose Only**
+>
+> This project is created for educational and learning purposes only.
+It serves as a demonstration of blockchain interaction and faucet claiming mechanisms.
+>
+> **Use at Your Own Risk**
+>
+> - This tool is provided "as is" without any warranties
+> - Users are responsible for their own actions and compliance with network rules
+> - The developers are not responsible for any misuse or consequences
+> - Always verify the security and legitimacy of any blockchain interaction
+> - Use this tool responsibly and in accordance with the network's terms of service

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.